Introducing your very own

 Maybe you want more protein or variety on a plant-based diet and are curious about tofu.
 But you have questions!

-Along with the answers to these questions and more, you’ll also get 13 exclusive mouth-watering I-can’t-believe-it’s-vegan recipes.
+Along with the answers to these questions and more, in this course you’ll also get 13 exclusive mouth-watering I-can’t-believe-it’s-vegan recipes.
 Four of them include cooking demonstration videos so you can see exactly how to make them.

 What You’ll Get

-- List of what brands of tofu I like, what tofu press I use, and additional helpful resources.
+- List of what brands of tofu and cooking tools I like plus more helpful resources

 What is tofu and how is it made?